FLIN: A Flexible Natural Language Interface for Web Navigation: Conclusion

 \section{Conclusion}

-To scale to many websites, NL-guided web navigation assistants require an NL interface that can work with new website UIs without requiring being constantly re-trained from scratch.
-To achieve this goal we proposed FLIN, a matching-based semantic parsing approach that maps user commands to concept-level actions.
-So far we have used FLIN in restaurant, shopping and hotels websites, but its approach can apply to many more domains.
-While various optimizations are possible, FLIN was able to adapt to previously-unseen websites and deliver good performance.
+To generalize to many websites, NL-guided web navigation assistants require an NL interface that can work with new website UIs without being re-trained each time.
+To this end, we proposed \sys, a matching-based semantic parsing approach that maps user commands to concept-level actions.
+While various optimizations are possible, \sys adapted well to new websites and delivered good performance.
+We have used it in restaurant, shopping and hotels websites, but its design can apply to more domains.